Finland–France relations

-France-Finland relations are foreign relations between France and Finland.
+France–Finland relations are foreign relations between France and Finland.
 France was one of the first countries which recognised Finland's independence on 4 January 1918.
 Diplomatic relations between them were established on 24 January 1918.

-Both countries are full members of the European Union.

 According to a 2005 BBC World Service Poll, 48% of Finns view French influence positively, with 26% expressing a negative view.
 There are an estimated 7,000 Finns living in France.

-Both countries are members of the European Union.
-France is a founding member of NATO, and Finland is a candidate country for NATO.
+Both countries are members of the COE, EU, NATO, and Eurozone.

-France strongly supports Finland's NATO membership.
+France strongly supported Finland's NATO membership during the latter's accession process.
+Also France is Observer bureau of the BEAC, CBSS and AC.